 THC may increase sebum production and reduce testosterone levels to some extent over the long-term, preventing further outbreaks.

-Can replace the need for antibiotics.
+Can replace or reduce the need for antibiotics.

 Contains other terpenoids that may help against bacterial infections, such as pinene and linalool.